spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 The Doc can be found here, directing efforts and doing her best to keep things running smoothly.
 If the characters try to speak with her, she brushes them off, saying something like “Sorry, but unless you’re here to help, I’m not available.”

 If the characters want to help, the Doc can direct them to several patients with less serious wounds who need assistance.
-They can try to stabilize a patient by making a successful DC 12 Wisdom (Medicine) check, by casting any healing spell, or by using a healing potion.
+They can try to stabilize a patient by succeeding on a DC 12 Wisdom (Medicine) check, by casting any healing spell, or by using a healing potion.
 If they stabilize 3 or more patients, the Doc will invite them back to her office to thank them, hear what they have to say, and if she thinks they’ll be receptive, offer them a quest to shut down the broadcast.

 ### Hospital Wards